-Stephen P. Konstans, Senior Vice President and Financial Officers Practice Leader at Pearson Partners International, is featured in an Oracle NetSuite study on the increasing rise of the CFO to CEO, with insight and tips for CFOs for a successful ascent to CEO.
+Stephen P. Konstans, a former Senior Vice President at Pearson Partners International, was featured in an Oracle NetSuite study on the increasing rise of the CFO to CEO, with insight and tips for CFOs for a successful ascent to CEO.
 Pearson Partners summarizes this transformative study below.
 Read the full article and a comprehensive breakdown on NetSuite.com.

 Stephen P. Konstans